openEOPlatform/documentation/file-formats/bestpractices.md

   - can store multiple bands (band dimension)
   - can store multiple timestamps (time dimension)
   - self-describing, portable and scalable
-- GeoTiff:
+- GeoTiff: ideal for storing several bands in one file in cloud optimized format
   - georeferenced
   - can store multiple bands
-  - usually describes data for one timestamp
+  - a single GeoTiff corresponts to one timestamp (in combination with STAC, multitemporal collections can be supported - not yet supported by the `save_result` process in any backend)
   - cloud optimized

 For more information on federation agreements on file formats, see [here](../federation/#file-formats) and [here](../federation/backends/fileformats.md).